SIMEXP/niak/niak_HPC_installation.md

 With this minimal configuration, you should be able to use the full power of your HPC!

 ## More configutations
 The tar ball comes with a `psom.conf` file.
 This configuration can be stored in three places.
-In `/etc/psom.conf`, along with the `psom_console.sh` file or here: `${HOME}/.config/psom/psom.conf`.
+In `/etc/psom.conf`, along with the `psom_console.sh` file (that is how it is shipped in the tar ball) or here: `${HOME}/.config/psom/psom.conf`.
 Note that the file are loaded in that order.
 So a user can overwrite the system `/etc/psom.conf` in ``${HOME}/.config/psom/psom.conf`.
 If you do not have root access to the system, a `psom.conf` file living in the `psom_console.sh` directory can act as a system wide config.

-The configuration is use to tell "psom_console" where to look for the `psom_gb_vars_local.m` file and the `niak-VERSION-NAME-AND-NUMBER.img` images.
+The configuration tells "psom_console.sh" where to look for the `psom_gb_vars_local.m` file and the `niak-VERSION-NAME-AND-NUMBER.img` images.
 The default is to find them at the same location than `psom_console.sh` itself.
 You also need to set the `PSOM_SINGULARITY_OPTIONS` variable so that directory other than the host `${HOME}` and `/tmp` are accessible to the NIAK software.
-For example, if you need to mount a `/scratch` partitions you can uncomment the line:
+For example, if you need to mount the `/scratch` directory, you can uncomment the line:
 ```
 PSOM_SINGULARITY_OPTIONS='-B /scratch'.
 ```